Common-interest development

-Common-interest development (CID) is the fastest growing form of housing in the world today.
+Common-interest development (CID) is one of the fastest growing types of housing development scheme in the some parts of the world today.
 They include condominiums, community apartments, planned developments, and stock cooperatives.

+Benefits

 A CID's ownership benefits are having rights to an undivided interest in common areas and amenities that might prove to be too expensive to be solely owned.
 For example, an owner would like to have a pool but cannot afford one.
 When buying a condominium with a pool in a CID of one hundred units, an owner would have use of that pool for basically one-hundredth of the cost due to sharing the cost with the other 99 owners.
 Timeshare, or vacation ownership, is the same concept.
 Buying a second home for vacation purposes might not be financially possible; buying a week or two can be when sharing the overall costs with other participants.

 Within the United States, when a CID is developed, the developer is required to incorporate (in a form) a homeowner association (HOA) prior to any property sales.
 The role of the HOA is to manage the CID once the control is transferred from the developer.
 The HOA governs the CID based upon the incorporated covenants, conditions, and restrictions (CC&Rs) which were recorded when the property was subdivided.
 The CC&Rs will outline the financial budgeting guideline for the HOA in determining the dollar amount in maintenance fees for assessing the owners.
 In a wholly owned CID, maintenance fees would normally be assessed on a monthly basis.

+Growth

-Growth in the United States
+The following table shows the spread of Common Interest Developments in the United States.

 According to the Community Associations Institute, between 22 and 24 percent of the entire U.S. population in 2017 lived in community associations.
 The two leading states with CIDs are California, where around 9,327,000 people lived in a CID, and Florida, where about 9,753,000 lived in a Community Interest Development.